 The PLC additionally supports students, domestic and international, in which English may not be their primary language.
 Supports most generally include extended time testing support.
 To learn more about how this support is structured and what can be offered, students should contact the PLC.

-Contact information: plc@marian.edu, 317-955-6540, or check out our website www.marian.edu/plc
+Contact information: plc@marian.edu, 317-955-6540, or check out the PLC webpage.